awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_lambda_ppe/Readme.md

 ![AWS Tracking Application](images/dynamodb.png)

-In addition, the Lambda function creates a list of all images with PPE and emails the list by using the Amazon Simple Email Service (SES), as shown in this illustration.
+In addition, the Lambda function creates a list of all images with PPE and emails the list by using the Amazon Simple Email (Amazon SES) service, as shown in this illustration.

 ![AWS Tracking Application](images/email.png)